Skip to main content

 Congratulations on your wedding day.

 May God bless your marriage with patience, tenderness and steady love.
-As you begin this new life together, I pray that your home becomes a place of peace, forgiveness and gratitude.
+As you begin this new life together, I pray your home becomes a place of peace, forgiveness and gratitude.

-May your faith guide you, strengthen you and remind you that love grows deepest when it is cared for with humility and trust.
+May your faith guide you, strengthen you, and remind you that love grows deepest when it is cared for with humility and trust.

 Wishing you a blessed wedding day and a joyful life together.